oahull0112/oahull0112.github.io/docs/Documentation/Debugging/gdb.md

 ## Getting started

-GDB is available on Kestrel and supports a number of languages, including C, C++, and Fortran.
+GDB is available on NREL machines and supports a number of languages, including C, C++, and Fortran.

 To use GDB, first load it into your environment:

 `module load gdb`

 Second, make sure the program you are attempting to debug has been compiled with the `-g` debug flag and with the `-O0` optimization flag to achieve the best results with gdb.

-One particularly useful feature of GDB is that it can be used to quickly examine the contents of a core dump file.
-The syntax for this feature is `gdb executable_name core_file_name`

 For links to in-depth tutorials and walkthroughs of GDB features, please see [Resources](#resources).